 The one rule of buying investment properties is that if it makes dollars it makes sense.
 BAM Capital knows our Midwest market more than any other real estate investing company because we are local.
 We know rental rates for potential real estate deals, we know how to calculate a monthly mortgage payment, net operating income, and how to factor in all the property management costs and repair costs including taxes, insurance, and closing costs.

 BAM Capital provides unmatched expertise when working with accredited investors via vertical integration and transparency.
 It is trusted by investors because of its low-risk model that achieves maximum benefit.
 BAM Capital is committed to buying the right assets and staying disciplined in its investment thesis.
-Currently, BAM Capital has $593M AUM and 5,000 units.
+Currently, BAM Capital has over $700M AUM and 5,000+ units.